• Skip to primary navigation

 Can I use real pumpkin instead of canned pumpkin?

 Definitely.
-Just make sure it's purƩed until it's smooth, and that it's not too watery which can change the consistency of the pumpkin batter.
+Just make sure it’s puréed until smooth and not too watery, as that can change the consistency of the pumpkin batter.

 How long do they last on the counter?